 “Great consultation, the nurse was very friendly and knowledgeable, she made solid recommendations for Pakistan and we feel confident with those recommendations.”

 “My husband and I had a wonderful experience preparing to go to Pakistan with Passport Health.
 Very knowledgeable nurses.
 The office was very clean, also easy to find.
-Would recommend to anyone traveling out if the country.”
+Would recommend to anyone travelling out if the country.”

 “Nurse was very knowledgeable and made the appointment easy and fast.
 We feel prepared for our Pakistan trip.”